ccp257/-AAE4011_Assignment-1_Q3/README.md

 ## 8. Reflection & Critical Analysis

 ### (a) What Did You Learn?

-Through this assignment, I gained two important technical skills.
 First, I learned what rosbag is.
 When a robot is running, various sensors (cameras, LiDAR, GPS, etc.) and algorithms constantly publish data (images, laser scans, coordinates, etc.).
 A rosbag file captures all of this streaming data and saves it to disk.
-The rosbag in this assignment used compressed images, which cannot be decoded with the standard CvBridge.imgmsg_to_cv2() method.
-Instead, I learned to use numpy.frombuffer() combined with cv2.imdecode() to correctly reconstruct the image from raw byte data.
 This deepened my understanding of how ROS handles different sensor data formats.

-Second, I gained practical experience structuring and building a complete ROS catkin package from scratch, including writing a valid package.xml, CMakeLists.txt, and launch files.
+Second, I gained practical experience in structuring and building a complete ROS catkin package from scratch, including writing a valid extract_images.py, ui_display.py, detect_vehicles.py, and launch files.
 Deploying a deep learning model (YOLOv8) as part of a ROS node gave me insight into integrating modern AI frameworks within robotics middleware.

 ### (b) How Did You Use AI Tools?